chainsawriot/wouter/README.md

 # Wouter

-> "Be nice or I'll replace you with a very small shell script."
+> "Go away or I'll replace you with a very small shell script."

-A very shell script to replace session chairs.
+A very small shell script to replace session chairs.
 After the countdown (official presentation time + grace period), this program will encourage the audience to clap (in order to stop the presentation.)

 Currently it only works on a Mac.